Consent for Students

 You’ve experienced difficulty expressing your boundaries or desires due to a power or privilege imbalance between you and another person

-Art of Consent workshops expand on section 6 within the Oxford Student Union Sexual Consent workshop, namely: ‘How can you communicate and check consent?’ for which just five minutes is typically allocated.
+Art of Consent workshops are for people of all genders, orientations and relationship status.
+Our workshops expand on section 6 within the Oxford Student Union Sexual Consent workshop, namely: ‘How can you communicate and check consent?’ for which just five minutes is typically allocated.
 Instead we give space over two or three hours to develop our consent skills much more deeply, using a practice called the Wheel of Consent.

 The Wheel of Consent goes beyond the idea of consent as simply ‘permission’, instead understanding it as four different types of agreement we can make, and it provides a clear language to help us clarify and communicate each of them.
 It is also an embodied practice, helping us down-regulate the nervous system and notice our feelings and responses to shared touch, in recognition that emotional triggers, trauma responses and cultural conditioning can all impair our capacity to make informed and authentic consent agreements.

 The workshops centre around invitations into experiential exercises, with space for sharing and reflecting, and a small amount of theory.
 Handouts will be provided.
 We may also include an invitation for participants to share some simple touch, limited solely to hand-to-hand contact, in order to have an embodied experience of each of the Wheel’s four consent dynamics.
 Shared touch is never a requirement or expectation of attendance, and alternatives to shared touch are always offered.
 Participants are supported to be in fully informed choice throughout the workshop.